Compare £50,000 business loans

 Realistically, a secured loan can take a little longer to fund because the lender will need to verify the value of the asset that you put forward.
 The benefit is that having security can mitigate some of the risk for a lender, which can mean better rates.
 However if you or your business have bad credit, then putting up some collateral as security might be the only way to get approved.

-An unsecured loan doesn’t require you to put anything forward as collateral, but you’ll probably need good credit, healthy growth and a number of years of successfully trading under your belt – especially to get a decent rate or a larger sum.
+An unsecured loan doesn’t require you to put anything forward as collateral, but you’ll probably need good credit, healthy growth and a number of years of successfully trading under your belt – especially to get a decent rate.
 Not needing security generally means a faster turnaround – potentially even the same day.

 For a £50,000 business loan, you’ll usually (but not always) have to either secure it against business assets or sign a personal guarantee.